LukeStanislawski/Medilanac/README.md

  - Currently multiple miners are adding random ascii data to blocks on their own chain in parrallel.
  - Block is split into chunks and sent to an exchange
+ - Foreign chunks are downloaded from the exchange and added to block

 ## Prerequisites